PostgreSQL Source Code git master

 #define ENOTCONN

-References EADDRINUSE, EADDRNOTAVAIL, EAFNOSUPPORT, EAGAIN, ECONNABORTED, ECONNREFUSED, ECONNRESET, EHOSTDOWN, EHOSTUNREACH, EIDRM, EINPROGRESS, EINTR, EISCONN, EMSGSIZE, ENETDOWN, ENETRESET, ENETUNREACH, ENOBUFS, ENOTCONN, ENOTSOCK, ENOTSUP, EOPNOTSUPP, EOVERFLOW, EPROTONOSUPPORT, ETIMEDOUT, and EWOULDBLOCK.
+References EADDRINUSE, EADDRNOTAVAIL, EAFNOSUPPORT, EAGAIN, ECONNABORTED, ECONNREFUSED, ECONNRESET, EHOSTDOWN, EHOSTUNREACH, EIDRM, EINPROGRESS, EINTR, EISCONN, EMSGSIZE, ENETDOWN, ENETRESET, ENETUNREACH, ENOBUFS, ENOTCONN, ENOTSOCK, ENOTSUP, EOPNOTSUPP, EOVERFLOW, EPROTONOSUPPORT, ETIMEDOUT, EWOULDBLOCK, and fb().

 Referenced by pg_strerror_r().